umd-lhcb/ut-hw-doc/docs/burnin/box_algorithm.md

 To do: inventory of boxes for shipping, want to pack one box of each type first.

-## DCBs:
+## Box placement during the life of a DCB

-Out of shipping box downstairs
+- Take box out of original shipping boxes downstairs

-Assemble
+- **DCB ASSEMBLY**

-Put in "init QA" box upstairs
+- Put in "init QA" box upstairs

-Initial QA
+- **DCB INITIAL QA**

-Put in "To burn in" boxes upstairs and downstairs
+- Put in "To burn in" boxes upstairs and downstairs

-Burn in
+- **DCB BURN IN**

-Put in "Burned in" box upstairs
+- Put in "Burned in" box upstairs

-Final QA half
+- **DCB FINAL QA HALF**

-Put in appropriate "JP8/JP11 done" box upstairs
+- Put in appropriate "JP8/JP11 done" box upstairs

-Final QA other half
+- **DCB FINAL QA OTHER HALF**

-Put in "Ready to ship" box upstairs
+- Put in "Ready to ship" box upstairs

-## LVRs:

-Don't know this one in detail, Phoebe and Manuel seem to be the experts
+## Box placement during the life of an LVR

-Bring shipping box upstairs
+- Bring original shipping box upstairs

-Initial QA
+- **LVR INITIAL QA**

-Put in "to be assembled" box downstairs
+- Put in "to be assembled" box downstairs

-Assembly
+- **LVR ASSEMBLY**

-Put in "awaiting burn-in" box downstairs
+- Put in "awaiting burn-in" box downstairs

-Burn in
+- **LVR BURN IN**

-Put in "Burned in" box upstairs
+- Put in "Burned in" box upstairs

-Final QA
+- **LVR FINAL QA**

-Put in Final QA?
-Ready to Ship?
-Set the type?
+- Put in "Ready to ship" box upstairs

 ## Box Inventory